leomil72/swRTC/README.txt

 VERSION HISTORY

-2013/05/01 - v.
+2013/05/11 - v.
+1.2.0: the libray now supports the Real-Time Counter module of some MCUs 2013/05/01 - v.
 1.1.2: now getDeltaT return the deltaT with the correct sign 2013/04/01 - v.
 1.1.1: fixed a bug in the new setDeltaT method 2013/03/31 - v.
 1.1.0: setDeltaT now works with ints - new getDeltaT method